SierraSoftworks/git-tool/docs/config/templates.md

+---
+description: Learn how to use templates to super-charge your Git-Tool configuration.
+---

 # Templates

-Git-Tool uses [Go templates](https://golang.org/pkg/text/template/) to allow [applications](apps.md) and [services](services.md) you add to your [config](./) to access information about the repositories and scratchpads they are targeting.
+Git-Tool uses [Go templates](https://golang.org/pkg/text/template/) to allow [applications](apps.md) and [services](services.md) you add to your [config](overview.md) to access information about the repositories and scratchpads they are targeting.
 This lets you do some pretty powerful stuff, including handling repositories and scratchpads differently if you want to.

 ## Interpolation